The Right Way to Introduce Two People Via Email

 Ask Permission to Connect

-I’ve always loved connecting people.
-Some of my introductions have led to mentorship, jobs, even marriages!
-Earlier in my career, in my excitement to introduce two people who I knew would enjoy each other, I wrote thoughtfully personalized email introductions for two people and proudly sent them out waiting for the magic to happen—except sometimes it didn’t.
-I unintentionally surprised someone with my request timing or there were nuances I wasn’t aware of related to the request.
-I learned the hard way the most important rule of connecting two people: Ask first.
-Asking permission gives the other person the grace to accept or decline without making things awkward.
+Earlier in my career, I would get so excited to introduce two people I knew would enjoy each other that I would write a thoughtfully personalized email introduction for two people and proudly send it out, waiting for the magic to happen–except sometimes it didn't.
+I might unintentionally surprise someone with my request, or there might be nuances I wasn't aware of related to the request.
+I learned the hard way that the most important rule of connecting two people is simple: Ask first.
+Asking permission gives people the option to accept or decline without making things awkward.

 Host the Connection

 After you get permission, send an email introduction.
-You’re the host of this connection, much like at a dinner party.
-Share something about each person, so they get a sense of who the other person is, and why you’re connecting them.
-You may include what makes them special, things you admire about them, or how you first became acquainted.
+You're the host of this connection, much like at a dinner party, so share something about each person to give the other a sense of who they're being connected to and why you're connecting them.
+You may include what makes them special, the things you admire about them, or how you first became acquainted.
 I take great pride in connecting people within my network, so I want my initial request to reflect that joy.

 Follow Through on the Connection